Willlasbury/readme-gen/README.md

   ## Instructions

   You can go to the output folder to view your created read me doc.
 You will need to manually include any photos or links in the read me.
-There is also no table of contents provided since the scope of this read me only covers small projects.
+There is also no table of contents provided since the scope of this project only covers small apps.
+Those features may be added if I find this application useful in the future.

   ## Liscense